SNStatComp/awesome-official-statistics-software/README.md

 #### Scraping for Statistics ([GSBPM](http://www1.unece.org/stat/platform/display/metis/The+Generic+Statistical+Business+Process+Model) 4.3)

-- node.js package [S4Sroboto](https://github.com/SNStatComp/S4Sroboto).
-A crawler framework, derived from the general package [roboto](https://www.npmjs.com/package/roboto) extended with some functionalities for use in statistics.
 - node.js tool [RobotTool](http://research.cbs.nl/Projects/RobotTool/index.html).
 A tool for checking price changes on the web.
 Used for price statistics at Statistics Netherlands.
+- Java application [URLSearcher](https://github.com/SummaIstat/UrlSearcher).
+An application for searching Urls.
+Can be used to find websites of enterprise.
+Developed by ISTAT.
+- Java application [URLScorer](https://github.com/SummaIstat/UrlScorer).
+Gives a rule based score to scraped documents in a Solr database.
+Developed by ISTAT.
+- node.js package [S4Sroboto](https://github.com/SNStatComp/S4Sroboto).
+A crawler framework, derived from the general package [roboto](https://www.npmjs.com/package/roboto) extended with some functionalities for use in statistics.

 #### Data integration and record linkage ([GSBPM](http://www1.unece.org/stat/platform/display/metis/The+Generic+Statistical+Business+Process+Model) 5.1)
 - R package [XBRL](https://CRAN.R-project.org/package=XBRL).
 Extraction of Business Financial Information from [XBRL](https://www.xbrl.org/) Documents